sourcegraph/sourcegraph-public-snapshot/README.md

 - The OSS web app is `npm link`ed into `node_modules`.
 It will run both the build of the enterprise webapp as well as the part of the build for the OSS repo that generates the distributed files for the npm package.
+  - `./dev/start` monitors the OSS repo and will print an error if the version checked out in the OSS repo is behind the version specified in package.json
 - The Go binaries are built with `replace github.com/sourcegraph/sourcegraph => ../sourcegraph` (via Go modules).